sustentarea/logoclim/README.md

 [![](https://img.shields.io/badge/Contributor%20Covenant-3.0-4baaaa.svg)](https://www.contributor-covenant.org/version/3/0/code_of_conduct/)

-Contributions are welcome!
-Whether you want to report bugs, suggest features, or improve the code or documentation, your input is highly valued.
-Please check the [issues tab](https://github.com/sustentarea/logoclim/issues) for existing issues or to open a new one.
+Contributions are always welcome!
+Whether you want to report bugs, suggest new features, or help improve the code or documentation, your input makes a difference.

+Before opening a new issue, please check the [issues tab](https://github.com/sustentarea/logoclim/issues) to see if your topic has already been reported.

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/danielvartan)

 You can also support the development of `LogoClim` by becoming a sponsor.

 Click [here](https://github.com/sponsors/danielvartan) to make a donation.
 Please mention `LogoClim` in your donation message.

 ## License